 There are many different species of game including rock hyrax, mountain zebra and different antelope like kudu, steenbuck, klipspringer, oryx and springbok and the rare black-faced impala.
 Lots of baboons, warthogs and birds too.
 Look out for black eagles and black breasted snake eagles, Mahali weavers, rosy-faced lovebirds and the Hartlaub francolin, which is endemic to the Erongo Mountains.
 If you’re incredibly lucky you might see a leopard.

 You’re fond of hiking?
-It’ll be jolly fine then.
 The large, reddish, rounded boulders create a unique landscape.
 They’re often strewn over large expanses of fairly flat rock, so walking is good.
-These huge granite boulders were once lava.
-They glow red in the light of the setting sun.
+These huge granite boulders were once lava and they glow red in the light of the setting sun.

 There are lots of activities on offer.
 You can learn about the history of the area, drive to see rock paintings or the San and their Living Museum.
 The farm uses 2 cars with 6 seats each.

 The rock art tour is particularly fascinating.
-Hundreds of thousands of years ago Bushmen lived and hunted here, and when they felt like it they painted and engraved the rocks.
+Hundreds of thousands of years ago Bushmen lived and hunted here.
 On Omandumba they have some very rare and valuable paintings like the Swarm of Bees, the Boat and the Basket Bearers.

 There’s also the San Living Museum.
 This will offer an insight into the ancient hunter-gatherer culture and the traditional way of the San.
 You can go on a traditional hunt with the San too if you fancy it.